How to Tile a Bathroom Wall

 We now recommend you clean off your tiles, using a cloth to remove the powder substance from your grout.
 This will give you a professional-looking finish.

-To really preserve the life of your grouting, we suggest you invest in grout protector.
-Using this will protect your grout from elements such as water, dirt, oil, limescale and grease.
-Follow the instructions on the can, as advised by the manufacturer.
+To really preserve the life of your grouting, we suggest investing in grout protector.
+Using this will protect your grout from elements such as water, dirt, oil, limescale and grease - although always check the label first.

 Step 10 - Tiling around a window

-Plan the placement of the tiles in the recess, match up the grout lines in that area so that they correspond to the grout lines already in place on the wall.
+Applying the same knowledge as in previous steps when tiling around the window area of your bathroom will ensure they are as equal and symmetrical as possible.
+Plan the placement of the tiles in the recess, matching up the grout lines so they correspond to those already in place on the wall.

 Then you will need to measure the depth of the window recess using a tape measure.
 Please remember to only include the depth of the wall, and not the wall and the tile already in place, because you need to allow room for the trim edges later.

-Just like with the tile edging before, you will need to measure each section out where the new tiles will be placed, because the window area might not be equal (make sure you allow space for grouting).
+Measure each section where the new tiles will be placed, allowing space for grouting.
 Write down the correct measurements on your tile, draw a line, and cut the tile, just like before.

 how to tile a bathroom wall step 10

 Starting at the bottom of the window apply the adhesive with the spreader, then place the trim along the edge.
-Then position the tiles accordingly, not forgetting to add spacers.
-Repeat the process, one side at a time, adding trim then tiling.
-Finish the process at the top.
+Then position the tiles accordingly, not forgetting to add spacers, reepeat the process until all tiles are correctly in place.

 How to Choose Bathroom Wall Tiles